Nothing beats that new mattress smell.

 To meet this threshold, manufacturers turned to flame-retardant chemicals, which can pose serious health risks to consumers.
 There may still be harmful fire-resistant chemicals like TDCPP (Chlorinated Tris), antimony, and PBDEs (among others) used in your mattress.

-To avoid these chemicals, look for non-toxic foams made from kevlar and silica, as well as other flame-resistant material alternatives.
+To avoid these chemicals, look for non-toxic foams made from kevlar and other flame-resistant material alternatives.

 Scientific Certification Systems